Skip to content

 Scanner scanner = new Scanner(System.in);

-String text = scanner.nextLine(); // Read entire line
+String name = scanner.nextLine(); // Read entire line

 try {